-Conducting a virtual interview when hiring a remote staff can be a very challenging endeavor.
-Unlike typical face-to-face interviews where you can easily gauge the applicant’s mood and overall behavior, virtual interviews are trickier in that it can be a little impersonal.
+Conducting a virtual interview when hiring remote staff can be a very challenging endeavor.
+Unlike typical face-to-face interviews where you can easily gauge the applicant’s mood and overall behavior, virtual interviews are trickier in that they can be a little impersonal.
 Remember, you may be talking to someone who is a continent away.

-It can be very hard to tell over a video call or a phone call if the person you are talking to is someone that has integrity, can be trusted to work and able to manage important tasks on your behalf.
+It can be very hard to tell over a video call or a phone call if the person you are talking to is someone that has integrity, can be trusted to work, and is able to manage important tasks on your behalf.
 This article discusses some helpful interviewing tips for clients to make the process easier and more efficient.

 Before you set appointments with your prospective interviewees, you should review their resumes first to ensure that they have the credentials needed for the job.
 After all, you want to make sure that you are spending your time as efficiently as possible.

-When conducting a virtual interview, it is also important that you have stable internet connection, earphones/speakers, and a microphone that work properly.
-In addition, have several carefully-prepared questions that will help you gauge their preparedness for the interview & work you want them to do, gauge how they respond to emergencies, give a glimpse of their general attitude, and to determine whether the two of you will be able to build a fruitful relationship over time.
+When conducting a virtual interview, it is also important that you have a stable internet connection, earphones/speakers, and a microphone that works properly.
+In addition, have several carefully-prepared questions that will help you gauge their preparedness for the interview & work you want them to do, gauge how they respond to emergencies, give a glimpse of their general attitude, and determine whether the two of you will be able to build a fruitful relationship over time.

 While it is difficult to determine how a person will perform on the job based on just one interview, it is possible to be able to tell if you and the person will “click.”
 How the interviewee responds to your questions, their sincerity, how courteous and professional they sound, and their level of interest in what you say and your business will speak volumes on whether or not you will hit it off.